tinode/chat/README.md

 }
 ```

 The `{pres}` messages are purely transient.
-No attempt is made to store a `{pres}` message or deliver it later if the target is unavailable.
+No attempt is made to store a `{pres}` message or deliver it later if the destination is unavailable.

 Timestamp is not present in `{pres}` messages.